daverona/docker-cromwell/README.md

 ### Slurm Backend

-To this work, we assume the following conditions are satisfied:
+For this To work, we assume the following conditions are satisfied:

 * Disk volume is shared between slurm and the one running your cromwell
 * You have an account on the host where `slumrctld` is running